Robert Pollard

 But the song is not about raising your fist.
 It’s about what happens next.
 It’s about recovering.

-I will be thinking about recovery.
+I will be thinking about recovering.

 They’re all great moments, but I relate more these days to Robert Pollard’s ending.